 Beer in Compost

 Beer makes a great addition to your compost bin.
-The natural yeast in beer is great for helping break down the organic compounds in your compost.
+The natural yeast and complex carbohydrates in beer are great for helping break down the organic compounds in your compost pile.
 This gives you a richer compost when it is done processing.
 Read more on What To Compost and What Not to Compost

 Beer Fruit Fly Trap